 On Thursday, when I logged my chest & triceps workout, I was right at the end of my cycle (day 26 approx).
 At the end of a typical 28 day cycle and as the next one starts, a biological female on no hormonal birth control who isn’t pregnant will have low estrogen and low testosterone, and progesterone will have just peaked and will be rapidly dropping again.
 This combination of low sex hormones and the rise in prostaglandins, which are released to help the body shed the lining of the womb, make us more relaxed, weaker and wobbly: for example, one study found that a significant number of ACL (part of the knee) injuries occurred on days 1 and 2 of the menstrual cycle1.
 However, In a few days, my strength will recover and by mid-cycle I’ll be smashing PRs again.

-Idealistic Isabel’s Guide to Gainz illustrates the menstrual cycle, hormones and impact upon strength training as follows:
+Idealistic Isabel’s Guide to Gainz (now defunct) illustrates the menstrual cycle, hormones and impact upon strength training as follows:

 Isabel’s assertion that ovulation is our optimum time for “gainz” is backed up by a study on the changes in strength during the menstrual cycle from 1996 2, and the more general recommendations in the timeline of training is echoed by a 2014 study on the effects of training in the follicular vs luteal phases of the menstrual cycle3.